Wednesday, May 1, 2013

 Pink Roses

-How could I not bring these pink pretties home with me?
+How could I not bring these pink pretties home with me from the grocery store?

 Today I'm enjoying their beauty reflected in this perfectly aged antique plateau mirror.